Artificial Neural Networks (ANN)

 Batch Normalization Implementation

-- This example is not for demonstrating the improvement of the performance and stability of artificial neural networks with the batch normalization, but for demonstrating how to implement the batch normalization in TensorFlow 2.
+This example is not intended to demonstrate the improvement in performance and stability of artificial neural networks achieved through batch normalization, but rather to illustrate how to implement batch normalization using TensorFlow 2

 bn_model = tf.keras.models.Sequential([